agilebits/onepassword-utilities/convert_to_1p4/README.md

 On Windows, open Notepad, and paste the text into the new document.
 Save the file with the name **pm_export.txt** (`File > Save As`), select the Desktop folder as the destination, and in the `Encoding` pulldown, select `UTF-8`.

 You should close the JSON export Clipperz web page, since it contains your unencrypted data.
 Also, since your data is on the clipboard, you should copy some other text to clear the clipboard, and remove any clipboard manager entries if you have a clipboard manager program installed.
 It is possible that your browser has also cached the exported data.
-You may now close the main clipperz page.
+You may now close the main Clipperz page.

 The Clipperz converter currently supports only English field names.